 My Happy Place

 When I was doing this exercise the perfect happy place for me was a memory from my childhood.
 It was a hot summer day.
 We were on a family road trip and we stopped for a break by a creek.
+It was also a space that sparked one of my first awe moments.
 This was before cell phone days, so selfies weren’t a thing yet.
 But what was the strongest element of this?
 I felt loved and supported.
 I have no idea where we were.
 And based on the now distorted memory, I have a skewed recollection of the days’ events.

 So I decided to create a space that is similar, that I can go to regularly when I need to.
 I found pictures that represented what I saw and did on that day to the best of my memory.
 It actually helps trigger the feelings of being loved and supported because it links it to that memory and why it matters to me.
 With that curated recollection, I have created a place I can go to, when I need to, with little effort, reaping the rewards of positive feelings.